gismo/gismo/README.txt

 =====                   Directory structure                      =====
 ======================================================================

-The sources are found at:
+The source tree consists of the following sub-folders:

 * src

-Contains all sources.
+Contains all source files.
 Code is partitioned into modules.
 Currently eleven modules are present as sub-folders:

    - gsCore